kmanpearl/7712_alignment_and_assembly/README.md

 Then a depth-first-search is used to traverse the graph and find all possible paths between start and stop nodes.

 Note that at this time, only the alignment step is completed.
+Once assmembly functions are completed the order of alignmnet and assembly will be switched.

 ## Dependencies